-Can You Keep Some Credit Cards If You File Bankruptcy?
+Can You Keep Some Credit Cards If You Declare Bankruptcy?

 I’m a sales rep for a company that sells medical equipment.
 Two years ago I was out of work for about six months.
 My wife supported the family with her job, but things were tight.
 We used a lot of credit to keep us going and maxed out some of our cards.
 We also borrowed $5,000 from her father.